Normaliz/PyNormaliz/README.md

     (1 - t)^2

-One can also compute several data simultaneously and specify options ("PrimalMode" only added as an example, not because ot is particularly useful here):
+One can also compute several data simultaneously and specify options ("PrimalMode" only added as an example, not because it is particularly useful here):

     C.Compute("LatticePoints", "Volume", "PrimalMode")